Can The Lakers Still Make the NBA Playoffs?

 Their next game is Tuesday night against the Denver Nuggets, a team that is ahead of them in ninth place in the Western Conference standings with 16 wins and 23 losses.
 This is a winnable game for the Lakers, but they need to start proving that on the court and gain winning results.

 Again, it will be tough for the Lakers to make the NBA Playoffs at their current level of play, but stranger things have happened during an NBA season.
 The core of this roster will eventually make the playoffs if they all stay together.
-If the playoffs seems too far of a distance to travel this season, this team has made much improvement over last season, and that is something the Lakers can build off of.
+If the playoffs seem too far of a distance to travel this season, this team has made much improvement over last season, and that is something the Lakers can build on.

 Even if a trade is made, that could probably help the Lakers reach the playoffs once again too.
-It has been way too long for the Lakers franchise to not qualify for the Western Conference Playoffs, and if the Lakers want to be one of the top teams in the NBA once again, step one for them is to get back to the “second season.”
-Most likely if things don’t turn around soon, that won’t happen this year, but eventually it will happen and the NBA will be better for it.
+It has been way too long for the Lakers franchise to not qualify for the Western Conference Playoffs, and if the Lakers want to be one of the top teams in the NBA once again, step one is for them to get back to the “second season.”
+Most likely, if things don’t turn around soon, that won’t happen this year, but eventually, it will happen, and the NBA will be better for it.

 [Featured Image by Harry How/Getty Images]